 Considered as an all-time classic in the world of skiing, this book may almost be a century old but still attracts readers and especially skiers from all around the world.
 This book by Fridtjof Nansen sheds light on the extreme expedition of the skier to formally introduce skiing outside the boundaries of Norway or Scandinavia.

-Nansen failed eight times before finally succeeding to cross the world’s largest island – Greenland.
+Nansen failed eight times before finally succeeding to cross the world’s largest island on skis – Greenland.
 He started planning about this expedition in 1882, but after six years and 8 failed attempts, Nansen finally returned triumph in 1888.
 Even Greenland’s Eskimos were impressed by his detailed planning and achievement, and the skier received a hero’s welcome when he finally returned to Oslo.
+His achievement permanently wrote his name into the history books.

 The book is about dedication and determination, and as a skier, you will feel the motivation at many places in this 468 pages book.
 This new edition contains illustrations and photographs of this adventure that made Nansen a renowned and respected adventure enthusiast and one of the greatest Arctic explorers of the world.